vbontempi/solution-tutorials/vpc-tg-dns-iam.md

 A forth resource group, network, will contain {{site.data.keyword.tg_short}}.

 The admin team will create the resource groups.
-Each team will be provided Viewer access to the resource groups required.
-The Shared and Application2 will not have Viewer access to Application1, for example, further isolating them from the other micro-service teams.
+To isolate each team from each other, a team will only be provided Viewer access to its dedicated resource group.

 ## Create a local working environment
-{: #create}
+{: #vpc-tg-dns-iam-create}
 {: step}

 All of the operations will be done in a `bash` shell and making use of `terraform` and `ibmcloud` command.
 You will find instructions to download and install these tools for your operating environment in the [Getting started with tutorials](/docs/solution-tutorials?topic=solution-tutorials-getting-started) guide.